Training Program

 Coursework

 Students admitted to the QCB Program have varied backgrounds and interests, but all have strong quantitative backgrounds.
 Coursework for the Ph.D. degree is selected based on the students’ undergraduate training and the primary research track that the student is interested in.
-There are found primary tracks in QCB:
+There are four primary tracks in QCB:

 - Structural Biology and Molecular Biophysics